lewagon/dotfiles/01-Ruby/01-Programming-basics/01-Experiment-methods/README.md

 ## Specs

-Find the right ruby methods of the [String class](http://ruby-doc.org/core-2.2.0/String.html), the [Fixnum class](http://www.ruby-doc.org/core-2.2.0/Fixnum.html), and the [Array class](http://ruby-doc.org/core-2.2.0/Array.html) to put in the canvas and make the tests pass.
+Find the right ruby methods of the [String class](http://ruby-doc.org/core-2.4.0/String.html), the [Integer class](http://ruby-doc.org/core-2.4.0/Integer.html), and the [Array class](http://ruby-doc.org/core-2.2.0/Array.html) to put in the canvas and make the tests pass.

 Code is all about being smart and knowing how and where to look for the info you need!
 The most difficult step is often to ask google the adequate question.
 To find the methods you need in this challenge, use: